- Our New Community Access Program - 2021-09-01

 Australian Disability Enterprises (ADEs) play a valuable role in providing employment opportunities to individuals with disabilities across Australia.
 It is important to understand that ADEs operate within a commercial context.
 Currently, ADEs provide employee assistance to approximately 20,000 people with moderate to severe disabilities.

 Lauren’s credentials are very impressive.
 She has 21 years experience in the disability sector and worked for 5 years in Community Participation programs while she was completing a double degree in Teaching and Social Science.
-She then worked in Special Education for 8 years before being appointed as the Lasercraft Program Coordinator 8 years ago.
+She worked in Special Education for 8 years before being appointed as the Lasercraft Program Coordinator 8 years ago.
 Lauren’s knowledge of the supported employment sector combined with her experience in working with people with disabilities enables her to view the benefit to the community from a special position.

 Why should I use an Australian Disability Enterprise?